BlkInData/blkindata.github.io/Crystal_Grant.md

 I'm passionate about encouraging the next generation of data lovers.
 Throughout my graduate studies, I have: volunteered in K-12 science outreach and education initiatives around Atlanta, taught undergraduates how to code as a TA of an introductory statistics course, and mentored underrepresented graduate students in STEM.
 After defending my Ph.D., I worked as a Science and Technology Policy Mirzayan Fellow at the National Academies where I contributed to research policies to increase the number of Women of Color working in tech.

-Now that I've finished my PhD, I'm hoping to find a career that allows me to combine my love of working with data with my love of shaping evidence-based policy.
+Now that I've finished my PhD, I'm hoping to find a career that allows me to combine my two loves: working with data and shaping evidence-based policy.